 An EPSP is depolarizing: it makes the inside of the cell more positive, bringing the membrane potential closer to its threshold to trigger an action potential.

 IPSPs have the opposite effect.
-That is, they tend to keep the membrane potential of the postsynaptic neuron below the threshold to trigger an action potential.
-IPSPs are important because they can counteract or nullify the excitatory effect of EPSPs.
+They tend to keep the membrane potential of the postsynaptic neuron below the threshold to trigger an action potential.
+IPSPs are essential because they can counteract or nullify the excitatory effect of EPSPs.

 Spatial and temporal sum